smjleo/cp/tasks/cattle-herder/statement.md

 ### Input format
 Your program must read from standard input.
 The first line contains 6 integers, `H`, `W`.

 On the 2nd to `(H + 1)`th lines: the `(i + 1)`th line contains `W` space-seperated characters, representing either a ditch ('#'), road ('.') or grass ('G') square.

 The `(H + 2)`th line contains two integers `SX`, `SY`, representing the coordinate of the start position.

 The `(H + 3)`th line contains two integers `EX`, `EY`, representing the coordinate of the end position.

 ### Constraints
 [Const]

 ### Output format
-Your program must output one line with a single integer to the standard output, which is the minimum number of moves needed to o over all the grass squares, and afterwards, reaching the end point.
+Your program must output one line with a single integer to the standard output, which is the minimum number of moves needed to go over all the grass squares, and afterwards, reaching the end point.

 ### Subtasks
 - **Subtask 1**: [st1]